Click to Call: (248) 283 - 7000

 It’s common for defendants to not even be aware they had an active bench warrant.
 One second they are living their normal lives and the next they are swept up by law enforcement.
 Thankfully, you have options as a defendant to secure experienced legal counsel to fight your case.
 If you are searching for a Michigan bench warrant attorney, look no further than Dallo Law, P.C..

 Dallo is an experienced fighter both in the courtroom and the ring.
 He has carried over the discipline and persistence learned from his fighting career to his legal firm by working tirelessly until his client receives the best possible result for their case.
 No case, or opponent, is too big for J. Dallo to take on.
-Set up your first consultation now free by calling Dallo Law, P.C. at (248) 283-7000.
+Set up your first consultation now by calling Dallo Law, P.C. at (248) 283-7000.

 Dallo Law, P.C. accepts clients throughout the Oakland County and Macomb County area including Clinton Township, Bloomfield Hills, Roseville, Utica, Fraser, Pontiac, Southfield, Rochester Hills, Royal Oak and Pontiac.